Entanglement dynamics in random media: Light-cone fluctuations in electrodynamics

 where as usual ${\bf E} = - \partial {\bf A}/\partial t$ and $\Delta$ is the three dimensional Laplacian.
 We have imposed that $c^2 = 1/(\epsilon_0\mu_0) = 1$.
 Note that in this medium $(\nabla \chi) \cdot {\bf E} = 0$.
 In addition, observe that $\chi({\bf x})$ works like a local refractive index, in that it perturbs locally the wave speed due to the replacement

 For the random function $\chi({\bf x}\,)$ we will take a zero-mean Gaussian random function:

 with a white-noise correlation function given by

 where $\sigma^2$ gives the intensity of random fluctuations.
 The symbol $\langle\, ...\,\rangle_{\chi}$ denotes an average over all possible realizations of this random variable.
 Note that we assume a time-independent random function for inertial observers.
-In addition, we impose that the fields inside and outside the random medium do not couple with each other, i.e., any correlation function containing products of such fields is zero.
+In addition, we impose that the fields inside and outside the random medium do not couple with each other.

+Following Refs.~\cite{pe12,pe21}, in the weak-disorder limit the random wave equation~(\ref{nami20}) can be solved using a perturbative expansion in the noise function.
+We also suppose that the noises are Gaussian distributed (we use the notation $\chi(\x_i) = \chi_i $), that is